adielcristo/symfony-doc-pt-br/console/calling_commands.rst

 How to Call Other Commands
 ==========================

-If a command depends on another one being run before it you can call in the console command itself.
-This is useful if a command depends on another command or if you want to create a "meta" command that runs a bunch of other commands (for instance, all commands that need to be run when the project's code has changed on the production servers: clearing the cache, generating Doctrine proxies, dumping web assets, ...).
+If a command depends on another one being run before it you can call that in the console command itself.
+This can be useful if you want to create a "meta" command that runs a bunch of other commands (for instance, all commands that need to be run when the project's code has changed on the production servers: clearing the cache, generating Doctrine proxies, dumping web assets, ...).